 Survive amongst a mythical woodland filled with ancient magic, strange creatures & intriguing puzzles.
 As the Hive Mind, you embark upon a dangerous and sometimes dark journey to find safety for your insect tribe.
-Inspired by folklore & fairy legend, and the artwork of modern fairy artists, Hive Quest is a trip into a whimsical world that is intended to delight and entertain.
+Inspired by folklore & fairy legend, and the artwork of modern fairy artists, Hive Quest is a Real Time Strategy trip into a whimsical world that is intended to delight and entertain.

 Players of Hive Quest will find themselves in the role of the ‘Hive Mind’ – an omnipresent entity in charge of micro-managing the growth of an insect colony.

 Laying eggs, building new hive sections, managing resources and exploring a mysterious woodland filled with magic and oddity are important elements of gameplay.
 Warfare is also an ever present reality, with Insect colonies engaging in swift and deadly skirmishes, or subterfuge and theft.
 Players also acquire a magical creature that assists with spell components and uncovering secrets that may open up new areas or upgrades.

 With a large dollop of craziness, humour and the magic of the Wild Woods, be ready to spend time dancing with the fey!